malshawki/malshawki.github.io/home.md

 - M.Sc. in Computer Science - UoB
 - Diploma in Information Technology - TU Berlin

+### 🎓 School Certificates
+- Cybersecurity - Infineon Technologies - AT
+- Future IoT - IMT Atlantique - FR
+- Internet of Things and Blockchain - University of Lisbon - PT
+- Foundations of Security Analysis and Design - University of Urbino Carlo Bo - IT
+- Cryptography and Privacy - University of Radboud - NL
+- Cybersecurity - University of Trento - IT
+- Offensive Security Testing - EIT
+- Provable Security - Budapest University of Technology - HU

 ### 🔍 Current Research
 I work at the intersection of cryptography, distributed systems, and artificial intelligence.
 My ***current research*** focuses on: